Hisense: Subsidiaries

 Hisense and Ligent Photonics Inc. established a joint venture in 2002.
 This subsidiary designs, develops and fabricates optical components for the telecommunications and data communications industries.
-Products are designed at its St Charles, Illinois headquarters and manufactured in China.
+Products are designed at its headquarters in St Charles, Illinois, and manufactured in China.
 This joint venture sells in North America, Europe and the Middle East through a network of sales representatives and in Asia through Hisense Optoelectronics.

 Qingdao Hisense Communications Co Ltd is a subsidiary manufactures mobile phones and operates an R&D facility.
 Established in 2001, it has a technical cooperation effort with Qualcomm and operates a mobile phone production base in a Hisense IT Industrial Park 90 minutes from Qingdao.
 One of its products, the Hisense C108, is the first mobile phone to use Qualcomm's biomimetic screen technology, Mirasol, which allows it to be easily read in direct sunlight.

 Qingdao Hisense Network Technology Co Ltd was established in 2004.
 This subsidiary grew out of an internal Hisense department, the Information Technology Center, and provides IT consultancy services.

 Qingdao Hisense Property Management Co Ltd provides property management services, as well as product design, mold design, pattern making and mold processing and manufacturing, through this subsidiary.

 Qingdao Hisense Real Estate Co Ltd was created in 1995.
 This subsidiary has over 40 completed developments in Shandong province, including residential buildings, apartments, villas, townhouses, office buildings and large industrial parks.

 Qingdao Hisense TransTech Co Ltd was founded in October 1998, this subsidiary manufactures and markets electronics for urban traffic, public transport and logistics.
 Its products include traffic light control systems, traffic signal controllers, comprehensive public security and traffic information platforms, digital traffic violation video processing systems, public transport dispatch systems, the Hisense intelligent vehicular terminal, the Hisense mobile audio-visual intelligent vehicular terminal and electronic stop signs.
 Its products are marketed under the HiCon, HiECS, HiATMP, and HiDVS brand names.